loomnetwork/zkloom-examples/README.md

 # zkloom-examples

-Examples of deploying and interacting with contracts on zkLoom
+This repo contains examples of deploying and interacting with contracts on zkLoom.